Mohamed-Code-309/NodeJs-GoogleAuthWithPassportJs/README.md

 * the database used in this App is `mongodb` with the help of `mongoose` package to map database object to javascript object

+#

-To Run The App : run the command `npm install` then after installing the package run the command 'node App'
+To Run The App : run the command `npm install` then after installing the package run the command `node App`